-These investments represent a maximum of 20% of the Fund's investments and will consist of:
+These investments, which are made only in specific situations and represent a maximum of 20% of the Fund's investments, will consist of:

-- Cash and derivatives which are limited to specific situations in order to allow occasional hedging against or exposure to market risks within a total limit of 10%, - All securities that do not have an ESG score up to a limit of 10%.
+- Cash and derivatives in order to allow occasional hedging against or exposure to market risks within a total limit of 10%. - All securities that do not have an ESG score within a 10% limit.